-So how does this relate to the Maya?
+So how does Halloween relate to the Maya?
 A world away from Europe?

 And in other parts of Mexico, Aztec customs also became part of this colonizing process.
 (Although the Spanish believed they were rescuing the natives from the grips of Satan.
 You know – human sacrifices, trophy skulls, etc).

-Hanal Pixán – which means ‘Food of the Souls’ – is celebrated on October 31st across all of Mayan Mexico.
+Hanal Pixán – meaning: ‘Food of the Souls’ – is celebrated on October 31st across Mayan Mexico

-For Hanal Pixan, Maya decorate tables with flowers, traditional candies made of pumpkin, yuca, sweet potato; and tortillas, bread, maize; fruit like mandarins and grapefruit.
-Cigarettes and strong liquor.
+For Hanal Pixan, Maya decorate tables with flowers, traditional candies made of pumpkin, yuca, sweet potato, and also with tortillas, bread, maize.
+And with fruit like mandarins and grapefruit, alongside cigarettes and strong liquor.

 There’s a skull grinning at me.
 I gulp my beer.
 He looks menacing – glad he’s dead.